fiattt/genesis/README.md

 - *Ongoing* snapshots will produce accurate output based on period by constraining all blockchain activity to that range.
    - Block range for each period must be found (determinism)
+   	- Block range is defined by period, first block of crowdsale to the last block of the defined period.
 	- Balances are calculated cumulatively, as opposed to `balanceOf()` method provided by  EOSCrowdsale contract
 	- EOS Key Registration is concluded by last registration within the block range.
 - *Final* simplifies a few things.
-However, it would be recommended that a cutoff block be enforced to encourage network consensus (primarily for registration transactions)
+	- Block range is defined by the first block of crowdsale (when first transaction occured) to the freeze block
 	- Balances are not calculated but inferred from state returned by `balanceOf()` function provided by Token Contract.
 	- EOS Key Registration is concluded by last registration within the block range. (keys public constant provided by EOSCrowdsale contract is not used)

 ## How It Works
 #### High Level